Sexual Health Services

 For any emergencies outside of these hours please contact the Emergency Department/ Out of Hours.

 There will be no service available in Omagh for the foreseeable future.
 Please contact Altnagelvin clinic for advice or an appointment.

 Welcome to the Western Trust Sexual health services.
 We offer a confidential, non-judgmental service that aims to help with all aspects of your sexual health.

 If you are concerned you may have a Sexually Transmitted Infection (STI), we provide ‘check-ups’, advice, guidance and treatment.
 We also offer emergency contraception and specialist HIV clinics.

 Contact: GUM clinic in Altnagelvin Hospital or the Omagh Hospital and Primary Care Complex: 02871611269.

 Clinic Opening Hours 8:30am - 1:00pm 2:00pm-5:00pm 5:00pm-7:30pm Monday Appointment Only Appointment Only Closed Tuesday Appointment Only Appointment Only Closed Wednesday Appointment Only Appointment Only Closed Thursday Appointment Only Appointment Only Closed Friday Appointment Only Appointment Only Closed

 Please note all times are subject to change

-Other Sexual Health and Support Services (Northern Ireland)
+- Other Sexual Health and Support Services in NI